 Seventeen measures to enact ranked choice voting (RCV) have been on the ballot in 2016-2021, including four statewide measures (two in Maine) and 13 measures in cities and counties.
 There have been 15 victories and two defeats.
-In the last 10 cities to vote on RCV in 2019-2021, the average winning percentage has been more than 65 percent of the vote in the 10 cities voting on RCV in 2019-2021.
-The latest wins in 2021 were on March 2nd in Vermont's largest city of Burlington and on May 1st in Austin, Texas, the nation's 10th largest city.
-More than 15 Utah cities are expected to choose to enact RCV for their 2021 elections by statute.
+In the last 10 cities to vote on RCV in 2019-2021, the average winning percentage has been more than 65 percent of the vote.
+The latest wins in 2021 were in March in Vermont's largest city of Burlington and in May in Austin, Texas, the nation's 11th largest city.
+In addition, 23 Utah cities this year choice chose to enact RCV for their 2021 mayoral and city council elections by statute.

 Austinites for Progressive Reform in January earned the chance for a place on the May 1, 2021 ballot in Austin for four ballot measures relating to democracy after collecting more than 24,000 signatures.
 One measure would establish RCV for city elections, with implementation tied to clarification of its legality under Texas law.
 The city council on February 8th voted to send the measures to the May 1st ballot.
 The Austin Chronicle in this editorial endorsed Proposition E for ranked choice voting.
 If you live in Austin, please vote YES on Proposition E.

 The Burlington City Council in September 2020 voted to place Question 4 on the March 2, 2021 city ballot to establish RCV for city council elections and replace the current system where a runoff is held if no candidate earns at least 40 percent of the vote.
 Better Ballot Burlington led the campaign in support of the measure, with backers including 10 local state legislators, former governor Howard Dean, and the League of Women Voters of Vermont - see this commentary by campaign co-chairs Dean and Zoraya Hightower.